Information for participants

 - Queensland Corrective Services officers who will supervise and monitor your progress on the order

-- Queensland Health clinicians to help with your medical and treatment needs
+- Queensland Health clinicians to provide alcohol and other drug treatment

 The magistrate will know who you are, and the people at court working with you will tell the court how you are progressing.